 Hospitality Companies

 Hotels, resorts, airlines, and travel agencies will often ask you to pay for your booking in advance.
-Until you take the flight or stay at the hotel, for example, the hospitality company’s revenue is unearned.
+For example, the hospitality company’s revenue is unearned until you take a flight or stay at a hotel.

 Subscription Services

-You may subscribe to a magazine, newspaper, meal delivery service, or subscription box and pay for it before you receive your subscription.
-The company will receive unearned revenue from you until they deliver all the subscriptions you paid for.
+You may subscribe to a magazine, newspaper, meal delivery service, or subscription box and pay for it before receiving your subscription.
+The company will receive unearned revenue from you until they deliver all your purchased subscriptions.
+As they provide the prepaid service over time, they can record it as revenue on their income statement.

 Prepaid Service Provider